Canadian Professional Sales Association: History

 There was tremendous growth in the six regional Travellers Associations until the late 1950s when the air discounts were eliminated.
 Major membership declines were experienced by all associations and led to the merger of three [CTA, "Ontario" CTA and "Dominion" CTA] of the six.
 A national organization formed under the CTA name, with 20,000 combined members, $20,000,000 in financial resources and a staff of 8-10.

 Between 1988 and 1989, the CTA underwent major organizational changes.
 The association reorganized its internal structure to focus on four major pillars; education (now referred to as training and professional development), communications, member cost-savings benefits, and information services (now known as the Learning Hub).
 After restructuring, CTA re-evaluated its public image and changed its name to the Canadian Professional Sales Association.

 The Professional Development Department was charged with educating members through workshops, classes, publications and seminars; membership savings increased and improved member benefits; the communications department concentrated on developing public recognition and awareness of CPSA; the Sales Resource Centre was responsible for being a source for Canadian sales and sales management information.

+On November 8, 2024, the CPSA board and executive leadership announced that the organization will be winding down operations; closing entirely by the end of 2024.

 Professional Development

-CPSA provides Professional Development (training) courses to sales professionals.
-The Professional Development Department is charged with organizing, promoting, and executing all in-class and online training, workshops, webinars, and educational events.
+Prior to its closure at the end of 2024, CPSA provided Professional Development (training) courses to sales professionals.
+The Professional Development Department was charged with organizing, promoting, and executing all in-class and online training, workshops, webinars, and educational events.

 CPSA Sales Institute and Sales Certification

-The Sales Institute was established by CPSA to enhance the credibility of the sales profession by setting professional standards and sales certification.
+Prior to its closure in 2024, the Sales Institute was established by CPSA to enhance the credibility of the sales profession by setting professional standards and sales certification.

-The CPSA Sales Institute is the administrator of the Certified Sales Associate (CSA), Certified Sales Professional (CSP) and Certified Sales Leader (CSL) designations which recognize sales professionals for their selling skills and commitment to ethical standards.
+Prior to its closure in 2024, the CPSA Sales Institute was the administrator of the Certified Sales Associate (CSA), Certified Sales Professional (CSP) and Certified Sales Leader (CSL) designations which recognize sales professionals for their selling skills and commitment to ethical standards.
+Prior to its closure, CPSA confirmed that all valid designation holders will retain their credentials indefinitely, recognizing the achievements of these individuals, and their commitment to professional sales excellence.

-Learning Hub

-The Learning Hub is a source for Canadian sales and sales management information.
-Sales Professionals are encouraged to use the Learning Hub to increase performance and productivity.

-Through the Learning Hub sales professionals can access articles, book summaries, podcasts, videos, whitepapers, polls, templates and best practices from sales authorities to improve sales and management performance.

-Membership Savings

-CPSA members receive discounts in four categories: travel, insurance, business and lifestyle.
-The association uses buying power to acquire savings for members.

-Travel Savings

-CPSA has a program that gives members access to preferred rates on Hotels, Car Rental, Airport Parking, Rail travel and Travel Insurance.

-Insurance Savings

-CPSA is partnered with four insurance providers who provide insurance in travel, home, auto and business, term life, health, dental, and disability and pet insurance.

-Business Savings

-CPSA business savings partners offer preferred rates on computers and home office tech, cloud-based communications, business supplies, fleet management and shipping.

-Lifestyle Savings

-CPSA lifestyle savings include discounts on fitness memberships and gear, retail goods, entertainment and food services.